caiks/TBOT01/README.md

 gazebo -u --verbose ~/turtlebot3_ws/src/TBOT01_ws/env009.model -s libgazebo_ros_init.so

 ```
-and ran the new controller with a random turn interval of 5000 ms -
+and ran the new controller with a random turn interval of 5000 ms,
 ```
 ros2 run TBOT01 controller data008.bin 250 5000 5000